Xenonesis/DocMagic/Code_of_Conduct.md

 🎯 Contributor Expectations

-When using or contributing to DocMagic, we expect you to:
+When using or contributing to docverse, we expect you to:
 - ✔️ Be courteous, inclusive, and professional
 - ✔️ Avoid creating or sharing offensive or plagiarized documents
 - ✔️ Provide helpful and respectful feedback